Skip to Content

 Who Will Take Care of the Landscaping at Your Brandywine Rental Property?

-There are both pros and cons to assigning landscape maintenance to your tenant in the same way that there are pros and cons of taking care of it yourself (or hiring outside help).
+There are pros and cons to assigning landscape maintenance to your tenant in the same way that there are pros and cons to taking care of it yourself (or hiring outside help).
 Take a closer look at the responsibility of landscaping maintenance from both sides.
 This will help you in choosing the best option for your property.

 To add to these concerns, if you plan to do the yard maintenance work yourself, you’ll need the time, skills, and tools to do the job right.
-It could be an issue especially if you don’t live near your rental property.
+It could be an issue, especially if you don’t live near your rental property.
 Also, the time you spend caring for your property’s yard might not be the best way to go about it.

 Also, they may not know how to use such tools safely.
 If you decide to provide tools for them, you could create a situation where the tenant injures themselves, breaks or damages your landscaping equipment, or both.
 These might result in unwanted legal problems unless careful steps are taken.